mickadespres/Python-RAT/README.md

 * A linux client system
 * The both systems need to be on the same local network

 ### Improvements

 * Loop to perform several attacks in same session
+* File detection to upload and download some files away from cwd of the scripts.
 * 4th attack : Keylogger

 ### I really appreciate all kinds of feedback.
 Thanks for using and testing this tool.